 The bulk of material is correspondence, often among members of the family checking in on each other, as well as regarding their professions or military service.
-Additional material includes estate and inusrance documents, photographs, planners, newspaper articles, publications, and geneaology information for part of the Murchison and Wright sides of the family.
+Additional material includes estate and insurance documents, photographs, planners, newspaper articles, publications, and genealogy information for part of the Murchison and Wright sides of the family.

 Conditions Governing Access

 Access to some materials in this collection has been restricted by Special Collections in order to preserve the original materials.
 Contact staff at the Center for Southeast North Carolina Archives & History (email@example.com) for information on access to this collection.

 Copyright retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law.

 Reverend Thomas Atkinson (1807-1881) was born on August 06, 1807 in Virginia.
 He attended Yale University and Hampden-Sydney College in Virginia, before becoming an ordained Episcopal priest in 1837.
 He served at churches in Virginia and Maryland, incuding at St. Paul's Church in Norfolk and Lynchurbug, Virginia, before he was elected the third Bishop of North Carolina in 1853.
 As bishop, he founded the Ravenscroft Theology Training School in Asheville, North Carolina and a boys church school in Raleigh.
 After the Civil War, he opened an Episcopal school for newly freed Black students near Raleigh that would go on to become St. Augustine's College, a historically Black and Christian college still in existence today.
 Rev. Atkinson died on January 4, 1881 and was buried at St. James Church in Wilmington, North Carolina.